-The company also has a highly rated app with over 100k downloads and 4.6 star ratings in the Google Play store.
+The Chargepoint app has over 500k downloads and a 4.6 star ratings in the Google Play store.

 On top of that, Chargepoint has a top selling Level 2 home charger on Amazon..

-With around $146 million in annual revenue, Chargepoint should continue increasing revenue as more people purchase EV vehicles and start driving again after COVID-19 fears ease.
-The company expects around $200 million in revenue for 2021 and things are looking bright for my favorite EV charging station stock.
+Chargepoint should continue increasing revenue as more people purchase EV vehicles and start driving again after COVID-19 fears ease.
+The company expects to generate $450 to $500 million in revenue for 2022 and things are looking bright for my favorite EV charging station stock.